 Santa Claus: As you can imagine, this Christmas-themed town goes all-out for the holidays.
 A highlight is the 1.2-mile “Santa Claus Land of Lights,” a driving journey that tells the story of Rudolph the Red-Nosed Reindeer through huge LED displays.
-Open weekends from Nov.
-29-Dec.
-8 and nightly Dec.
-13-Dec.
-29, except Christmas Eve and Day.
-Cost is $15/car, but you can get a $4 off coupon at local McDonald’s restaurants.
+Open Friday, Saturday and Sunday from Thanksgiving to December 6 and nightly from December 11-30, the cost is $15/car, but you can get a $4 off coupon at local McDonald’s restaurants.

 Conner Prairie: Reynolds Farm Equipment has ended its annual Christmas lights display, but you can still get in the holiday spirit at Conner Prairie.
 The Reynolds family donated their light display to the Merry Prairie Holiday Festival, hosted at Conner Prairie.
-The festival will run Nov.
-29-Dec.
-31. Tickets for nonmembers cost $16 in advance and $20 at the gate.
-Children under 2 receive free admission.
+The festival will run from 5:30-9:30pm Friday-Sunday November 27-29, December 4-6, 11-13, 18-20, 23.
+Tickets for nonmembers cost $20 in advance; tickets will not be sold at the gate.
+Admission is free for children under 2.
+MAsk are required.

 Christmas Lights in Michigan

 Dearborn: Lantern-lit paths illuminate the old-fashioned Christmas performances and light displays at the charming “Holiday Nights at Greenfield Village.”
-Model-T car and horse and carriage rides, ice skating and fireworks, too.
-Dec.
-5-8,17-23, and 26-28. $22.50-30 per person.
+Horse and carriage and Model-T car rides, ice skating, caroling and fireworks, too.
+We are waiting to hear about 2020 dates and prices.